Clara Alonso (actress): Early life

 María Clara Alonso was born on 2 February 1990 in Rosario, Argentina.
-Her mother is a pediatrician and pulmonary specialist, and her father is an engineer.
+Her mother is a paediatrician and pulmonary specialist, and her father is an engineer.
+Her parents are from Ramallo, a small town in Buenos Aires Province and relocated to Rosario for their university studies as young adults.
+As a child, she struggled with shyness and perfectionism in school.
+She described her early childhood in Rosario as being safe and was surrounded by nature, in contrast to the unsafe environment of her later childhood in Buenos Aires.
 She is the oldest child and has two younger brothers named Agustín and Ignacio.
+Her younger brother, Agustín, is a jazz pianist, composer, and arranger who lives in Dallas, TX.

 At age 2, she and her family moved to Capitán Bermúdez, a smaller city located outside of Rosario.
-The family later moved to Castelar, a small city near the outskirts of Buenos Aires when she was eight years old.
+The family later moved to Castelar, a small city near the outskirts of Buenos Aires when she was eight years old due to her father's job.
+No members of her family are involved in the entertainment industry other than her brother, Agustín.
 As a child, she practiced gymnastics, swimming, and dance.
 Alonso played field hockey and volleyball.
 She attended primary school at Cayetano Errico in Capitán Bermúdez and later graduated high school from Instituto Inmaculada de Castelar in Buenos Aires.
-At 8, she quit field hockey and asked her parents to enroll her in musical comedy classes at "Broadway Street", an acting school in Haedo, Buenos Aires.
+She was bullied in school for being an intelligent student.
+At 8 years old, she quit field hockey and asked her parents to enroll her in musical comedy classes at "Broadway Street", an acting school in Haedo, Buenos Aires.
 She received lessons in tap, acting, and clown while attending.
 In addition, she participated in several plays such as Alice in Wonderland at the Astral theater.
+From 2004 to 2007, she took vocal lessons and studied musical comedy, and acting in Buenos Aires.
+Among friends and family, she is known as "Clari".